2024 Republican Party presidential primaries: Delegates

-There will be an estimated total of 2,467 delegates to the 2024 Republican National Convention.
-In contests until March 15, delegates must be awarded on a proportional basis, either by percentage of statewide vote or share of congressional districts won.
-Some states have established thresholds between 4 and 20% for proportionality to kick in, under which a candidate receives no delegates.
-A vast majority, 41 contests totaling 1,920 delegates, operate this way using methods that are hybrid between proportionality and majority-take-all.
-New York for example has a 20% threshold for proportionality but if a candidate wins a majority, they take all delegates.
+There was an estimated total of 2,467 delegates to the 2024 Republican National Convention.
+In contests until March 15, delegates were awarded on a proportional basis, either by percentage of statewide vote or share of congressional districts won.
+Some states established thresholds between 4 and 20% for proportionality to trigger, under which a candidate receives no delegates.
+A vast majority, 41 contests totaling 1,920 delegates, operate this way: using methods that are hybrid between proportionality and majority-take-all.
+New York, for example, has a 20% threshold for proportionality but a candidate winning a majority takes all delegates.

-North Dakota, Wyoming, American Samoa, Guam, Virgin Islands, and 51 of Pennsylvania's 67 delegates are unpledged (free to vote for anyone at the convention), totaling 119.
-Florida, New Jersey, Ohio, Colorado, Arizona, Nebraska, South Dakota, and Montana's delegates are strictly awarded on a plurality-take-all basis, totaling 428.
-It will be possible for a candidate to take all 928 delegates of 19 contests by simply winning a threshold of votes.
+The delegates of North Dakota, Wyoming, American Samoa, Guam, and the Virgin Islands, along with 51 of Pennsylvania's 67, were unpledged (free to vote for anyone at the convention), totaling 119.
+Florida, New Jersey, Ohio, Colorado, Arizona, Nebraska, South Dakota, and Montana's delegates were strictly awarded on a plurality-take-all basis, totaling 428.

-By Super Tuesday, over 40% of delegates will have been awarded, and most by March 19.
-Republican Party rules mandate changes to delegate allocation methods happen by September 30.
-The primaries will conclude with a final vote on the nominee by a majority of delegates, at the newly elected Republican National Convention in Milwaukee, which will be held July 15–18.
+By Super Tuesday, over 40% of delegates were awarded, and most by March 19.
+Republican Party rules mandated changes to delegate allocation methods happen by September 30.
+The primaries concluded with a final vote on the nominee by a majority of delegates, at the newly elected Republican National Convention in Milwaukee, which was held July 15–18.

-According to the current rules of the Republican Party, no candidate can have their name placed into nomination, thereby earning television airtime at the Republican National Convention, unless he or she has received a plurality of delegates in at least five states (the rules state that "'state' or 'states' shall be taken to include American Samoa, the District of Columbia, Guam, the Northern Mariana Islands, Puerto Rico, and the Virgin Islands").
+According to the rules of the Republican Party, no candidate could have their name placed into nomination, thereby earning television airtime at the Republican National Convention, unless he or she received a plurality of delegates in at least five states (the rules state that "'state' or 'states' shall be taken to include American Samoa, the District of Columbia, Guam, the Northern Mariana Islands, Puerto Rico, and the Virgin Islands").